itsnamgyu/node-one/README.md

 Delete an existing user

 ### Issues
-How to differentiate POST vs PUT...
+- Need to tweak specifications of POST vs PUT
+- Complete this doc...

 ## Console Screenshot